CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/_index.md

 ---
-title: "Disaster Recovery"
+title: "Disaster Recovery Guides"
-linkTitle: "Disaster Recovery"
+linkTitle: "Disaster Recovery Guides"
 description: "The backup and recovery process of the {{% ctx %}} platform."
-weight: 300
+weight: 30
 ---